lawrie/fpga-computer-history/README.md

 Home computers also started in the late '70s.

-In a garage in California Steve Wozniak and his froend Steve Jobs created the first home computer, the Apple 1.
+In a garage in California Steve Wozniak and his friend Steve Jobs created the first home computer, the Apple 1.

 Here it is running on the Blackice II